 Are there problems with the Hate Crimes and Hate Speech Bill?

+Yes, there are.
 The Hate Bill raises several concerns.
-There are drafting concerns particularly the broad definition of ‘communication’ which is not a closed list of instances and therefore could be expanded on a case by case basis.
+In general, the drafting is too broad and indiscriminate.
+Any Bill which infringes on other constitutional rights needs to clear and accurate.
+A specific drafting concern is the definition of ‘communication’ which is not a closed list of instances and therefore could be expanded on a case by case basis.
+This is too much flexibility for a Bill that limits freedom of expression.
 The section relating to hate speech also uses the phrase ‘display or make available’ this is again very broad and needs clarification.
 At present, it might mean that social networking websites and internet service providers who unwittingly host content that amounts to hate speech are guilty of a criminal offence.

 Do we need a Hate Bill?